 - Slow Cooker Carnitas with Mexican Corn Salsa

 [Made one of my recipes?
 Make sure to tag my social media @kalefornia_kravings – I love seeing what you create!]

-- 4 ears of sweet corn, kernels cut off the cob (see directions below if you prefer to cook the corn first)
+- 4 ears of sweet corn, cooked, cooled & kernels cut off the cob (See the notes section for how to cook your corn)

 - ½ of a small red onion, chopped

 - 2 Tbsp cilantro, chopped

 - Add the corn kernels, tomatoes, onion and cilantro to a bowl and season it with salt and pepper to taste.
 Then pour your desired amount of lime juice over the top and toss the salad until everything is fully coated.

 - When serving, top each individual bowl with your diced avocado.

 - Bring a large pot of water to a boil on the stove.
 Then remove the husks and “whispies” from your corn cobs and add them to the pot once the water begins to boil.
 Boil your corn for 1½ minutes.
 (It should turn a bright vibrant yellow color when it’s done.)
 Then remove your corn from the pot and discard the water.
 Let your corn cool completely before cutting off the kernels.